Orange-OpenSource/linkspotter/README.md

 # Introduction

-Linkspotter is a package of R software that mainly allows to calculate and visualize using a graph all the bivariate links of a dataset.
+Linkspotter is a package of the R software that mainly allows to calculate and visualize using a graph all the bivariate links of a dataset.

 Its main features are: